phorton1/Arduino-theClock3/docs/assembly.md

 We are now ready to insert the **gear assemblies** into the frame.

+#### Lubrication

+*Apply* **graphite dry lube** liberally to the teeth of all the gears.
+The idea is to *embed* the dry lube in the *laquer* on the teeth.
+This will significantly **reduce the friction** in the clock and make it run better.
+The powdered graphite is very *messy* to work with,  I literally *cover* the teeth in graphite powder, by *dipping* them in piles of the powder, or ny using a *small spoon* to dump powder onto all the teeth.
+I then *rub and brush* the powder into the teeth with a coarse 1/2" paint brush.
+Then finally, I *wipe off* the *faces* of each gear with a paper towel to make them look nice.

+Likewise, when assembling the *tubes* I apply a *thin coat* of **light machine oil** (I use the popular "3-in-1" oil) to the **inner tube** in each step where a tube will ride on the *threaded rod* or *another tube*.

 #### Seconds Wheel Assembly

 - slide the *two* **12x4.1mm** *wooden washers* onto the back of the **Seconds Wheel Assembly**